supu2701/supu2701/README.md

 # Hello 👋
-#### Myself Shreyashi Kumari, a Sophomore at National Institute of Technology, Patna.
+#### Myself Shreyashi Kumari, a final year undergraduate at National Institute of Technology, Patna.
 ## I am an inquisitive learner 👩‍💻.
 ### I am currently working on some open source projets and looking for collaborations towards development of more interesting real world applications.
 ### 😄 Pronouns
 She/Her

+### Work experinces
+▶ Software Development Engineer- Intern at Parth Universal (May 2022- June 2022) ▶ Upcoming GTE at PhonePe

 ### 😳How to reach me?
 You can join me on [LinkedIn](https://www.linkedin.com/in/shreyashi-kumari-7bab121a1/) or can mail me @ shreyashikumari2019@gmail.com